Jibux/playbooks/roles/jibux_svc/README.md

 #### `secrets`

-Here should be the credentials to access OVH API for DNS01 challenge and for `ovh_dns_update.sh` script:
+Here should be the credentials to access OVH API for DNS01 challenge and for `jibux_svc_pre_start.py` script:

 * ovh_endpoint
 * ovh_application_key